 - How are we personalizing the experience for returning students?
 Our student data has shown that SCNC students may share some significant details in common, but they can’t be viewed as a monolithic population, as they do not all face the same barriers to earning a degree or credential.
 A returning learner that left because of family commitments, for example, experiences a different kind of journey than a student that stopped out for health reasons.Our research reveals that there are a host of factors that influence the dynamics of a returning student’s journey:

 - How long the student has been gone for

 - What kind of motivation is driving them to return

 - Whether they still live in the same region

-- The extent to which their career dreams have changed and their original degree program still aligns with their goals
+- The extent to which their career aspirations have changed and/or their original degree program still aligns with their goals

 - Whether they have become a parent or not